Suitability in Annuity Transactions (formerly Insurance Regulation 12) (230-RICR-20-25-1)

 H. Nothing in §§ 1.6(G), (H) or (I) of this Part restricts an insurer from contracting for performance of a function (including maintenance of procedures) required under § 1.6(G) of this Part.
-An insurer is responsible for taking appropriate corrective action and may be subject to sanctions and penalties pursuant to section 8 of this regulation § 1.8 of this Part regardless of whether the insurer contracts for performance of a function and regardless of the insurer’s compliance with § 1.6(I) of this Part below.
+An insurer is responsible for taking appropriate corrective action and may be subject to sanctions and penalties pursuant to § 1.8 of this Part regardless of whether the insurer contracts for performance of a function and regardless of the insurer’s compliance with § 1.6(I) of this Part below.

 I. An insurer’s supervision system under § 1.6(G) of this Part shall include supervision of contractual performance under this paragraph.
 This includes, but is not limited to, the following: